sagedrake/piazza-dark-mode/README.md

 ## Future Improvements:
-I think the biggest thing that the extension lacks is that it only works for student users of  Piazza, not TAs or instructors.
-I haven't added this yet because I don't know if any instructors or TAs are even using the extension.
+Currently, the extension only works well for student users of Piazza, not TAs or instructors.
+There are some UI elements that only instructors and TAs see, which the extension does not take into account.
+The reason I haven't added this is that I don't know if any instructors or TAs are even using the extension.

 ## Technical Details: